arvidn/libtorrent/docs/manual.rst

 takes an optional ``name`` argument.
 This may be 0 in case no name should be assigned to the torrent.
 In case it's not 0, the name is used for the torrent as long as it doesn't have metadata.
 See ``torrent_handle::name``.

+If the torrent doesn't have a tracker, but relies on the DHT to find peers, the ``tracker_url`` can be 0.

 remove_torrent() find_torrent() get_torrents()
 ----------------------------------------------